Pencilcaseman/PseudoScript/README.md

 ---

-Below is the desired way of writing PseudoScript code, and development will be oriented around this example.
+Below is the desired way of writing PseudoScript code, and development will be oriented around this example:

 ```txt
 myInt = 5;